tunkytime/liri-node-app/README.md

 # liri-node-app

-Liri is a command line application that runs using node.js.
-This app makes it easy to get information about concerts, songs, and movies.
+Liri makes it easy to search for concerts, songs, and movie data.

 ## Concert Search
 Search the Bands in Town Artist Events API to return the following event information about a band or artist: